top of page

 • Ensuring that her home is an appropriate place for a healthy pregnancy;

-• Choosing an IVF clinic;
+• Choosing an IVF clinic and Maternity hospital;

 • Medical evaluation of the surrogate;